Austroads

-Austroads is the apex organisation of road transport and traffic agencies in Australia and New Zealand.
+Austroads is the association of Australian and New Zealand road transport and traffic authorities, providing technical input to national transport policy and developing national practices for road transport systems.
 It publishes guidelines, codes of practice and research reports that promote best practice for road management organisations in Australasia.
-Austroads is based in Sydney and funded by the federal government.However in 2024 the Federal Government has not paid their contribution.
+Austroads is based in Sydney and funded by the Federal Government.
+However in 2024 the Federal Government has not paid their contribution.

 Operations of Austroads are primarily administrative, with all research and engineering work contracted out, such as to produce the Australian standards for construction, planning and design in roads.